finmech/BUILDING-TELEGRAM-BOT-IN-PYTHON/README.md

 1. Only user can initiate the chat
 2. The download limit is 20MB and upload limit is 50MB only
-3. Send messages limit is capped upto 30 msg per second.
-However you can ask **@botsupport** to increase it.
+3. Send messages limit is capped up to 30 msg per second.
+However, you can ask **@botsupport** to increase it.

-With this limitation, comes another power, bots can edit own messages and another's messages in channel where bot has admin rights
+With this limitation, comes another power, bots can edit own messages and another's messages in the channel where the bot has admin rights

 ## Getting messages from Telegram